id-studiolab/idea-arduino/docs/README.md

 ## OTHER RESOURCES AND LINKS
 - Seeedstudio [Grove wiki](https://wiki.seeedstudio.com/Grove/) documents all the available components
 - Seeedstudio [Seeeduino Lotus](https://wiki.seeedstudio.com/Seeeduino_Lotus/) board documentation
-- the official [Arduino tutorials](https://www.arduino.cc/en/Tutorial/HomePage/) are a great place to continue your exploration after completing this IDE Academy, and the [Arduino forum](https://forum.arduino.cc/) t look for answers to questions and problems
+- the official [Arduino tutorials](https://www.arduino.cc/en/Tutorial/HomePage/) are a great place to continue your exploration after completing this IDE Academy, and the [Arduino forum](https://forum.arduino.cc/) to look for answers to questions and problems

 - A [great game song](https://youtu.be/wmin5WkOuPw) to play during Wipe-Out
 - A great [soundscape for coding](https://youtu.be/6xBCdNBqJWE)